kbredemeier/capistrano-hue/README.md

 ## Preperation

-Check out the [Getting Started Guide](http://www.developers.meethue.com/documentation/getting-started) to set up an API user on you
+* Check out the [Getting Started Guide](http://www.developers.meethue.com/documentation/getting-started) to set up an API user on you
 Hue Bridge.
+* On OSX need to install `pidof`

 ## Configuration